LandRegistry/find-property-information-prototype/app/views/private-beta-21/terms_of_use.md

 The summary tells you when the title was last changed and can change if HM Land Registry receives an application.
 This service cannot tell you if a change is being processed.

-You can only view your purchased information once but you can print a copy.
+You can only view your purchased information once and print a copy.
+Copies of the summary and VAT receipt can be downloaded.

 Use [HM Land Registry’s Find a Property service](https://eservices.landregistry.gov.uk/wps/portal/Property_Search) instead if you need more detailed information, such as the official title plan, full legal register entry or details of any access rights and restrictions.